On This Page

 Why Visit Goa?

-Goa enchants as India's smallest state where 100km of Arabian Sea coastline alternates between palm-fringed beaches hosting legendary sunset parties, Portuguese colonial churches (UNESCO heritage), spice-scented villages, and a uniquely relaxed culture shaped by 450 years of Portuguese rule that ended only in 1961—making Goa feel less 'India' and more 'tropical fusion' where beef vindaloo and pork sausages appear on menus (rare in Hindu-majority India), churches outnumber temples, and siesta culture persists.
+Goa enchants as India's smallest state where ~105 km of Arabian Sea coastline alternates between palm-fringed beaches hosting legendary sunset parties, Portuguese colonial churches (UNESCO heritage), spice-scented villages, and a uniquely relaxed culture shaped by 450 years of Portuguese rule that ended only in 1961—making Goa feel less 'India' and more 'tropical fusion' where beef vindaloo and pork sausages appear on menus (rare in Hindu-majority India), churches are unusually prominent (especially around Old Goa and coastal towns), and siesta culture persists.
 The state (pop.
 1.5 million) divides into North and South Goa, each with distinct personalities: North Goa (Anjuna, Vagator, Arambol, Morjim) attracts backpackers, party-seekers, and long-term travelers with beach clubs, trance parties, hippie flea markets, and cheaper guesthouses, while South Goa (Palolem, Agonda, Patnem) offers quieter beaches, upscale resorts, family-friendly atmosphere, and 'slow living' vibes.

 Anjuna Beach's Wednesday Flea Market sells everything from Tibetan jewelry to goa trance CDs amid Bob Marley tributes and chai stalls, while Anjuna and Vagator host beach clubs (Shiva Valley, Hilltop) throwing parties that run dawn to dusk with international DJs spinning psytrance, techno, and house.
 Palolem Beach's crescent bay lined with bamboo beach huts delivers postcard perfection—calm waters, 'silent headphone parties' (post-10pm noise restrictions mean clubbers wear wireless headphones), kayaking to Butterfly Beach, and Agonda's emptier sands 10km south for total peace.
 Old Goa (Velha Goa, 10km from Panaji capital) preserves 16th-17th century Portuguese grandeur: Basilica of Bom Jesus (UNESCO) holds St.